 Outside food such as McDonald's, Burger King, etc. is discouraged at school for all students.
-Additionally, parents are not permitted to bring lunch or treats for other students or to be delivered/distributed to a class.
+Additionally, parents are not permitted to bring lunch or treats for other students or to be delivered/distributed to a class at any time.
+Please advise: no sharing of any food, lunch, and/or snack (even on approved snack list) should occur due to student's health and safety.